TVB Pearl: News and public affairs

+Weather Report and Financial Report (Weekdays only) is aired immediately after the main news.
+Presenters include Jacky Lin, Danni Zhou, Mimmosa Ngai, Sakura Ip, Alpha Lai, Timothy Li and Daniel Rowell.

 Studio 930

-At 9:30 PM every night, a Hollywood film is broadcast on TVB Pearl with a Hong Kong English Dub or with British English Subtitles before News Roundup news programmes.
+At 9:30pm every evening, a blockbuster film is broadcast on TVB Pearl with its original English audio track (or dubbed into Cantonese with English subtitles) before News Roundup news programmes.

 Transmitters

 TVB Pearl is broadcast through UHF from its six main transmission stations at Temple Hill, Golden Hill, Castle Peak, Kowloon Peak, Tai Mo Shan, and Lamma Island, and two repeaters at Tsuen Wan and Tsing Yi.
 The Tsuen Wan repeater started service on 22 August 2003, and the Tsing Yi repeater started on 18 September 2003.
 The repeaters were built to enhance reception of TVB Pearl.